 City of Moro Planning Department

-The following are the procedures for building within the City limits of Moro.
+The following are the procedures for building within the city limits of Moro.
 This includes permanent site built, manufactured homes, and portable structures and fences.
 Accessory structures less than 200 square feet, under 10 feet tall do not require a building permit, still require review by the Moro Planning Director to ensure compliance with zoning ordinances.
-A site map must be provided to the City to verify zoning and set-backs, a plan set is required for all structures more than 200 sq ft.
+A site map must be provided to the city to verify zoning and setbacks, a plan set is required for all structures more than 200 sq ft.

 #1 – Contact the Moro Planning Department to determine Land Use Zone for your specific property.
 The City of Moro has 4 main land use zones. #1 Residential (R-5), Commercial (C), Industrial (M), and Agricultural (A).
 Each zone has its own allowed/directly permitted uses, conditional uses and specific setbacks that must be followed.

 .#2- Existing fences, buildings, neighboring fences and buildings are not necessarily an indication of the legal property boundaries.
 If you are unsure of properties boundaries, it is suggested that you enlist the assistance of an Oregon Surveyor to determine properties boundaries, prior to commencing work.
 Before beginning site prep, or building anything, it is your responsibility to make sure it is located on your property, or you will be required to remove the structure or fence, this includes portable buildings, at your expense.
 With a few exceptions, Moro City Rights-of-Way are 80 feet wide.
 Alleys are 20 feet wide and must remain open to facilitate access at ALL times.